leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 (list (match (list (bind 'any '●))))
 ```

-In the first interaction, no names are introduced, as indicated by the empty list `'()`, and in the second interaction the name `any` is associated with the term `●` that was matched.
+In the first interaction, no names are introduced, as indicated by the empty list `'()`, and in the second interaction the name `any` is associated with the matched fragment `●`.
 This is the output in more detail:

 ```racket
 (list⁶ (match⁵ (list⁴ (bind³ 'any¹ '●²))))